adct-the-experimenter/coding_a_synth_in_c/README.md

 # coding_a_synth_in_c
-Soruced the initial development from perky and basically made it simpler for my brain to wrap around how that can be integrated into a game engine.
+Sourced the initial development from perky and basically made it simpler for my brain to wrap around how that can be integrated into a game engine.

 So basiclaly it was designed to hook up to MIDI only and that requires a makeover.